ericlau00/APCS_Holmes/README.md

 a copy of the data.
 Copy the data, then merge from the copy into the range whence it arrived.

->You are of course welcome to look into in-place merges.
+>You are welcome to look into in-place merges, of course .
 But get this merge working first.